-And if you're ready to get into the flow NOW and start generating good ideas, try answering these questions:
+If you're ready to start generating great Facebook ad ideas now, try answering these questions:

-- What are the best examples of ads/websites that are delivering a similar message?
+- What are the best examples of ads that have a similar message?

-- Are others doing something well that you might have overlooked?
+- Are other organizations doing something well that you might have overlooked?

-- What are your competitors and other similar products doing better than you in terms of marketing and design?
+- What are your competitors doing better than you in terms of marketing and design?

-- What cool examples could you apply to your next ad campaign?
+- What successful examples could you apply to your next ad campaign?

-After your brainstorming session, highlight the best ideas and use them as a reference when you create your ad images and a must-click value offer.
+After your brainstorming session, highlight the best ideas and use them as a reference for developing your creatives and guiding your copywriting.

-In my experience, it has proven beneficial to keep a notebook or Google Doc full of promising ideas.
-Later on, the ideas that didn’t initially make the cut can serve as the ammunition for A/B testing or help to fight ad fatigue.
+It’s also helpful to keep a running list of potential ideas.
+Later on, the ideas that didn’t initially make the cut can guide future A/B testing or help combat ad fatigue.

-In testing Facebook ads, like in life in general, it pays to be patient and resist instant gratification.
+When testing Facebook ads, it pays to be patient.

-Checking your Facebook A/B test results immediately after you publish, for example, is a recipe for disappointment.
+Checking your Facebook A/B test results immediately after publishing, for example, is a recipe for disappointment.
 The more ad variations you have, the more impressions you need to gather for the results to be statistically significant.